kamranmuazzam/aca-demia/pages/Stages of Labor.md

 			- #### Bladder care
 				- Frequent urination advice as there is active fluid intake... ((6713e57d-a213-4da1-915c-c7168aabf1f8))
 				- if bed-ridden, bed-pan
-				- if late-first stage then, urinary catheterization
+				- if cannot pass urine, then only if late-first stage then, urinary catheterization
+			- #### Bowel care
+				- *enema is contraindicated*
+				- Glycerin suppository to empty rectum (colon)
 			- #### Relief of pain
 				- [[Pethidine]], 50-100 mg IM ([[Metoclopramide]] 10 mg IM is for combating vomiting)
 				- ((6713e6ae-53ff-4394-8f5d-b4b76c3f364b))